math-eww/PuSSHd/README.md

 ### Project Status ###

-Unfortunately, due to life events, I haven't been able to update PuSSHd much recently.
-So I've decided to open source the entire project in hopes that others will be able to help contribute
+I haven't looked at this in years now.
+I've decided to open source the entire project in hopes that others will be able to help contribute or find something useful in my work.

 ### Contribution guidelines ###